tlksio/docs/README.md

 ## Introduction

-Please, make sure you also read our [architecture](arquitecture.md) documents to see how these different pieces of software, called *microservices*, work together to keep the system up & running, and their [configuration & deployment](deploy.md) before you start building or hacking in one component by yourself.

 tlks.io is not a single piece of software.
 It is more a platform based on a microservices paradigm and designed to minimize the complexity of the system and maximize the decoupling between its components.

+Please, make sure you read our [architecture](arquitecture.md) documents to see how these different pieces of software, called *microservices*, work together to keep the system up & running, and their [configuration & deployment](deploy.md) before you start building or hacking in one component by yourself.

 * [Project's Roadmap](roadmap.md)
 * [Platform Arquitecture](arquitecture.md)